 3. Choose The Right Chart Type

-One of the most effective data visualization methods on our list; is to succeed in presenting your data effectively, you must select the right charts for your specific project, audience, and purpose.
+One of the most effective methods of data visualization on our list; is to succeed in presenting your data effectively, you must select the right graphics for your specific project, audience, and purpose.

-For instance, if you are demonstrating a change over a set of time periods with more than a small handful of insights, a line graph is an effective means of visualization.
+For instance, if you are demonstrating a change over set periods with more than a small handful of insights, a line graph is an effective means of visualization.
 Moreover, lines make it simple to plot multiple series together.

 **click to enlarge**